 - Country Cottage: Boutique properties in rural settings.
 Pick up included.

 Explore the hidden gems of Santiago's Old Town

 Gain your 'Compostela' certificate

-Hotels & country cottages have been carefully selected for their location, comfort, character, food, and friendliness of the staff.
-They are subject to availability and if the hotel described is not available, we will provide you with one of the same standard of comfort & price.
+Hotels and country cottages have been carefully selected for their location, comfort, character, food, and friendliness of the staff.
+They are subject to availability and if the hotel described is not available, we will provide you with one of the same standard, comfort, and price.
 Please note: Accommodation is subject to availability.